 If there is another content on the same topic with updated information, Google will prefer it more over yours.

 8. IMPROVE SITE SPEED

-This is actually true because if your site is slow, it may result in visitors bouncing back from your websites.
+This is actually true because if your site is slow, it may cause visitors bouncing back from your website.

-- Uninstall plugins that don’t have much importance.
+- Uninstall plugins that have little importance.

-9. IMPROVE CRAWLABILITY
+9. IMPROVE SITE CRAWLABILITY